 What Do Stack Overflow’s Demographics Mean for Recruiters?

-Before investing time in SO sourcing, it helps to know who's actually on the platform.
+Before investing time in Stack Overflow for recruiters, it helps to know who’s actually on the platform.
 The 2024 Developer Survey collected responses from 65,437 professionals across 185 countries.
-Here's what matters for recruiters:
+Here’s what matters for recruiters:

 Experience level skews senior.
 38% of respondents have been coding for 15+ years.
 The 25-34 age bracket is the largest at 42%, followed by 35-44 at 25.8%.
 This isn’t where you’ll find entry-level talent - it’s where experienced engineers hang out.